 Students who are enrolled in a College of Integrative Sciences and Arts / University College course and believe they have been unfairly or improperly graded may be assured of just treatment and fair consideration through the processes described in this document.
 Any such grievance must be started within the regular semester immediately following the course at issue, whether the student is enrolled in the university or not.
-Refer to the CISA Academic Affairs Policies and Procedures Manual.

 The grievance procedures do not deal with matters that properly belong in personnel proceedings.